 - Note the start time of the seizure.
 Record how long it lasts.

 - Gently guide your child to the floor or a soft surface.
-Remove sharp or hard objects from the area surrounding him, or cushion his head.
+Remove sharp or hard objects from the area surrounding your child, or cushion his or her head.

 Call 911 for any of the following:

 - Your child stops breathing, turns blue, or you cannot feel his or her pulse.

 - Your child cannot be woken after his or her seizure.

 - Your child's seizure lasts more than 5 minutes.

 - Your child has more than 1 seizure before he or she is fully awake or aware.

 When should I seek immediate care?

 - Your child seems drowsy after having a seizure that is less than 5 minutes.

 When should I contact my child's healthcare provider?